Where did I go: Day Trip from Dubrovnik to Montenegro

 1630: Boat trip to our lady of the rocks.
 Boat costs 9 Euros per person and takes about 10 minutes.

 We have half an hour to explore the island, which is plenty as it is really small.
-Entry to church costs 2 Euros.
+Entry to the Church costs 2 Euros.
 The church has a number of beautiful murals and historical artefacts.

-There is a another island (Sveti Juraj Island) nearby, which is natural.
+There is a another island (Sveti Juraj Island) nearby, which, unlike Our Lady of the Rocks, is a naturally made island.
 This is a retreat for orthodox monks, and visitors are by invitation only.

 1715: Sail back to the shore and board the coach to start our return journey.